-The Committee is chaired by Mr Adrian Siah, an Independent Non-Executive Director, and comprises all Directors, a majority of whom are Independent Non-Executive Directors.
+The Committee is chaired by Mr Michael Constable, an Independent Non-Executive Director, and comprises all Directors, a majority of whom are Independent Non-Executive Directors.

-The Board considers that the Members of the Committee have the required financial expertise and an appropriate understanding of the markets in which the Group operates.
-The Chief Financial Officer and the Company's external auditors are invited to attend Committee meetings at the Committee's discretion.
+The Board considers that the Members of the Committee have the required accounting and financial expertise and an appropriate understanding of the industry in which the Company operates.
+The Chair of the Committee has leadership experience and a strong finance, accounting and business background.
+The Chief Executive Officer, the Chief Financial Officer, the Chief Operations Officer and the Joint Company Secretary have a standing invitation to attend Committee meetings.
+The Company's external auditors are invited to attend Committee meetings at the Chair of the Committee's discretion.